 The lightbulb and the wave of relief when a new student clicks with what I am saying and releases tension in their sound!

+Be prepared.
 Be polite.
-Be prepared.
-Spend time at home with the concepts; do not simply show up once a week and expect miracles.
-I can provide much information, but it must be integrated and become habit.
+Spend time at home with the concepts; please do not simply show up once a week and expect miracles -- I can provide much information, but you need time and practice to integrate it so that it becomes habit.

 Goals, strengths, weaknesses, as well as what you love about singing or about music.